 We also find that our findings are concentrated among deals in which both bidder and target are from the same industry.
 Therefore as with cash deals, to the extent that within-industry deals are less likely to face scrutiny from the board, within-industry deals are also more likely to be used by managers to meet growth-promoting goals in their bonuses.
-Finally, we find that growth-promoting bonuses are associated with higher likelihood of acquiring publicly traded targets.
+Finally, we find that GPBs are associated with higher likelihood of acquiring publicly traded targets.
 This finding is consistent with Harford et al. (2012) who show one way entrenched managers destroy value in acquisitions is that they disproportionately avoid private targets, which have been shown to be generally associated with value creation.

-Next, we investigate whether the CEO's relative power over the board could affect whether growth-promoting bonuses affect the likelihood of becoming an acquirer.
-To test this hypothesis, in Table 5 we run regressions similar to those in Panel A of Table 3 where as an independent variable, we also include the interaction of the fraction of executives who receive growth-promoting bonuses in a given year ($GPB(\% \ of \ executives)$) with a CEO-chairman duality indicator variable.
-In Table 5 we find the coefficient on this interaction term to be statistically significant at the 5% level in both models (1) and (2).
-This suggests that the positive association between growth-promoting bonuses and likelihood of engaging in M&A activities is higher among firms where the CEO is also the chairman of the board.
+Next, we investigate whether the CEO's relative power over the board could affect whether GPBs affect the likelihood of becoming an acquirer.
+To test this hypothesis, in Panel A of Table 5 we run regressions similar to those in Panel A of Table 3 where as an independent variable, we also include the interaction of the fraction of executives who receive GPBs in a given year ( $GPB(\% \ of \ executives)$ ) with a CEO-chairman duality indicator variable.
+We find the coefficient on this interaction term to be statistically significant at the 5% level in both models (1) and (2).
+This suggests that the positive association between GPBs and likelihood of engaging in M&A activities is higher among firms where the CEO is also the chairman of the board.
 Given that this governance proxy measures the power of the CEO over the board, this result is consistent with these deals not being desirable for the shareholders of the bidder firm.
-This finding relates to Masulis et al. (2007) who show that stronger external governance can mitigate empire-building acquisitions that destroy shareholder value and Harford and Li (2007) who finds that even in mergers where bidding shareholders are worse off, bidding CEOs are often better off following the mergers.
+This finding relates to Masulis et al. (2007) who show that stronger external governance can mitigate empire-building acquisitions that destroy shareholders are worse off, bidding CEOs are often better off following the mergers.